okfn/opendatahandbook-old/source/index.rst

 ======================

-**This handbook discusses the legal, social and technical aspects of open data.** It can be used by anyone but is especially designed for those seeking to **open up** data.
-It discusses the **why, what and how** of open data -- why to go open, what open is, and the how to 'open' data.
+**This handbook discusses the legal, social and technical aspects of open data.** It can be used by anyone, but is especially designed for those seeking to **open up** data.
+It discusses the **why, what, and how** of open data — why to go open, what open is, and how to 'open' data.

 To get started, you may wish to look at the :doc:`Introduction <introduction/index.html>`.
 You can navigate through the report using the Table of Contents (see sidebar